systematic-magic/AgingPMC/editorials_news_html.rst

 1.4.
 Check that capitalisation of scientific terms is correct.

 1.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
-For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.
+For other Latin terms either italics or plain text is acceptable.

 .. image:: /_static/editiorial_title.png